Multitask learning and benchmarking with clinical time series data

+Note that we perform ``retrospective'' phenotype classification, in which we observe a full ICU stay before predicting which diseases are present.
+This is due in part to a limitation of MIMIC-III: the source of our disease labels, ICD-9 codes, do not have timestamps, so we do not know with certainty when the patient was diagnosed or first became symptomatic.
+Rather than attempt to assign timestamps using a heuristic, we decided instead to embrace this limitation.
 We apply no additional filtering to the phenotyping cohort, so there are 35,621 and 6,281 ICU stays in the training and test sets, respectively.
 The full list of phenotypes is shown in Table \ref{tab:phenotypes}, along with prevalence within the benchmark data set.

 Because diseases can co-occur (in fact, 99\% of patients in our benchmark data set have more than one diagnosis), we formulate phenotyping as a multi-label classification problem.
 Similar to Lipton et al.~\cite{lipton2016learning}, we report macro- and micro-averaged AUC-ROC with the macro-averaged score being the main score.